metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 - `headers` (Attributes List) (see [below for nested schema](#nestedatt--spec--to--rules--matches--headers))
 - `method` (String)
 - `path` (Attributes) (see [below for nested schema](#nestedatt--spec--to--rules--matches--path))
 - `query_params` (Attributes List) QueryParams matches based on HTTP URL query parameters.
-Multiple matches are ANDed together such that all listed matches must succeed. (see [below for nested schema](#nestedatt--spec--to--rules--matches--query_params))
+Multiple matchesare ANDed together such that all listed matches must succeed. (see [below for nested schema](#nestedatt--spec--to--rules--matches--query_params))

 <a id="nestedatt--spec--to--rules--matches--headers"></a>
 ### Nested Schema for `spec.to.rules.matches.headers`

 Required:

 - `name` (String) Name is the name of the HTTP Header to be matched.
-Name MUST be lower case as they will be handled with case insensitivity (See https://tools.ietf.org/html/rfc7230#section-3.2).
+Name MUST be lower caseas they will be handled with case insensitivity (See https://tools.ietf.org/html/rfc7230#section-3.2).

 Optional: